richardscarrott/jquery-ui-carousel/README.md

 #### startAt: null (number)
 If set the carousel will start on the specified page (one based).

+#### autoScroll: false (boolean)
+Set to true to invoke auto scrolling, note when the mouse enters the carousel the interval will stop, it'll consequently begin when the mouse leaves.

+NOTE: Requires the autoScroll extension (jquery.ui.carousel-autoscroll.js).

+#### pause: 8000 (number)
+Sets the amount of time in miliseconds the carousel waits before it automatically scrolls.

+NOTE: Requires the autoScroll extension (jquery.ui.carousel-autoscroll.js).

 ### Events
 #### beforeAnimate: null (function)
 Fired before transition.